cotes2020/jekyll-theme-chirpy/_posts/2024-11-29-SVG-Sparkline.md

 ## Creating the measure

-There seem to be a couple of forms of the sparkline measures, the one above that uses a ScalarKey and CROSSJOIN, and another that uses a GroupIndex and SUBSTITUTEWITHINDEX.
+There seem to be a couple of forms of the sparkline measures, the one above that uses ScalarKey and CROSSJOIN, and another that uses a GroupIndex and SUBSTITUTEWITHINDEX.
 The latter is used when more than one value is used for the categories on the Y axis if the sort order of a field depends on another field.
-I used this second form, resulting in the following:
+I used this second one, resulting in the following:

 ```dax
 Refresh SVG Barcode =